Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Problem Setup and Preliminaries

 \subsection{Performance Measures}

 A fundamental objective in sequential change point detection is to optimize the trade-off between false alarm rate and average detection delay.
-Controlling a false alarm rate is commonly achieved by setting an appropriate threshold on a test statistic.
-On the other hand, the threshold also affects the average detection delay.
-A larger threshold incurs fewer false alarms but leads to a larger detection delay, and vice versa.
+Controlling the false alarm rate is commonly achieved by setting an appropriate threshold in the detection procedure.
+However, the threshold also affects the average detection delay.
+A larger threshold incurs fewer false alarms but leads to a larger detection delay and vice versa.

-We introduce next the two commonly used performance metrics in sequential detection, the average run length (ARL) and the worst-case average detection delay (WADD).
-ARL is used to characterize false alarms and it is defined, for a given stopping time $T$, as:
+We introduce the two commonly used performance metrics in sequential detection, the average run length (ARL) and the worst-case average detection delay (WADD).
+ARL is used to characterize false alarms, and it is defined, for a given stopping time $T$, as:

-its reciprocal is the commonly used false-alarm rate $\FAR(T) = 1/{\ARL(T)}=1/{\mathbb{E}_\infty[T]}$.
 ARL can be interpreted as the expected time duration between two consecutive false alarms.
-We typically focus on the test procedures that satisfy a constraint $\gamma$ on the ARL, i.e., consider the set of tests:
+Its reciprocal, $1/{\ARL(T)}$, corresponds to the false alarm rate---the frequency at which false alarms occur in the pre-change regime.
+We typically focus on the test procedures that satisfy a pre-specified lower bound $\gamma$ on the ARL, i.e., consider the set of tests: